 - Xfce4 Volume Daemon, as it’s developer and maintainer.
 XVD is used to control the volume keys and show synchronous volume notifications in Xubuntu.
 Nothing extraordinary here, though…

-- Context-Editor, an application for editing, visualizing and checking basic properties on the security properties used by Contextd, an application firewall written by Martin Peres, for the research team Security and Distributed Systems of the Laboratoire d’Informatique Fondamentale d’Orléans (LIFO).
+- Context-Editor, an application for editing, visualizing and checking basic properties on the security properties used by Contextd - the application firewall written by Martin Peres, for the research team Security and Distributed Systems of the Laboratoire d’Informatique Fondamentale d’Orléans (LIFO).
 Both pieces of software are part of the PIGA-SYSTRANS software suite.

-During my stay in Inria, I wrote a prototype of VR simulator that runs collision detection in a fully distributed way.
+- SODA CD, a prototype of VR physics simulation that runs collision detection in a fully distributed way.
 This prototype was written with Free software (Bullet Physics, Ogre 3D and Qt).
-My work led to a publication on the feasibility of collision detection on distributed systems, to appear in GRAPP 2013.
+My work led to a publication on the feasibility of collision detection on distributed systems.
 My former supervisor Valérie Gouranton is looking for students with an interest in distributed systems and constraint solving to continue this project and implement fully distributed collision handling.

 I have co-founded the Shimmer Project with Pasi Lallinaho.
 It relates to design and artwork for desktop environments and applications.
-It was short before I had too much work to keep working on FOSS, so Pasi is now managing Shimmer on his own with help from Simon Steinbeiß.
-It is for us all a side-project, and the team is very close to the Xubuntu development team.
+As I have for now retired from FOSS development, Pasi is now managing Shimmer on his own with help from Simon Steinbeiß.
+Shimmer mostly produces artwork for GTK+ systems, but has know-how on UI design as well.